sneha3422/ASSIGNMENT1/README.md

 Database Creation

 Step 4: Create the Datababase connection
-My database name is data and
+My database name is database and

-Step 5: Create Table user
+Step 5: Create Table users
-Now, create a table named user in the data database with the following specifications:
+Now, create a table named users in the  database with the following specifications:

 id: Auto-incremented, primary key, and not null.
 name: Not null.
 email: Not null.
+role: not null,
-First, switch to the users database:
+First, switch to the database database:

 Step 6: Insert Data into user Table
-Next, insert sample data into the user table. then my table is created.
+Next, insert sample data into the users table. then my table is created.

 GIT WORKFLOW AND ITS CONTRIBUTION TO PROJECT: